mnishiguchi/computer_ethics/intellectual_property.md

 ## 9. A negative right is a right for me to be protected from harm if I try to get something for myself.
 A positive right would be my right to have something provided for me
 Example: If health care is a negative right, then the state has an obligation to keep people from preventing me from getting health care and discriminating against me.
 If health care’s a positive right, then the state has an obligation to provide it for me.

-## 10. Is privacy a negative right?
-- Yes.

-## 11. Does facebook use facial recognition to tag photos?
-Is this a violation
-- No.

 ## Negative rights(liberties) vs positive rights(claim rights) p31
 - https://en.wikipedia.org/wiki/Negative_and_positive_rights